Sales and Marketing Manager

 Marketing managers usually earn

-Pay rates for sales and marketing managers vary depending on skills and experience.
+Pay for sales and marketing managers varies depending on skills and experience.

 (This information is a guide only.
 Find out more about the sources of our pay information)